strykeforce/wallEYE/README.md

 On your PC, run `git daemon --base-path=. --export-all` in the directory containing the wallEYE folder (after committing) In another terminal, SSH into the orangepi and run `git pull git://[YOUR_IP]/wallEYE`

+Internet connection on orange pis can cause headaches...